Rytual/OldPhonePad-FSM/README.md

 }
 ```

-State handlers process each input character and return the next state:
+State handlers process each character:
-- `HandleIdleState()`: Processes input when no key is being accumulated
+- `HandleIdleState()`: Processes input when no key is accumulated
-- `HandleAccumulatingState()`: Handles ongoing key presses and commits when needed
+- `HandleAccumulatingState()`: Handles ongoing presses and commits when needed
-- `CommitCurrentKey()`: Outputs the accumulated character to the result
+- `CommitCurrentKey()`: Outputs the accumulated character

-The main loop iterates through input, delegating to the appropriate state handler.
-When '#' is encountered, any pending character is committed and the loop terminates.
+The main loop iterates through input, delegating to the appropriate handler.
+When '#' is encountered, any pending character commits and the loop ends.

 ## State Diagram